Resources for TAs and TFs

 Training for TAs and TFs

-Before serving as a teaching assistant or teaching fellow for the first time, all A&S graduate students are required to participate in TA/TF training offered by their graduate program.
-These training sessions cover policies that impact graduate students working directly with undergraduates in a classroom or lab setting, including the consensual amorous relationship policy, FERPA, Title IX reporting obligations, filing Care Reports, and fielding honor code violations.
+Before serving as a teaching assistant (TA) or teaching fellow (TF) for the first time, all A&S graduate students are required to participate in TA/TF training offered by their graduate program.
+These training sessions cover the policies found in the Graduate Student Handbook that impact graduate students working directly with undergraduates in a classroom or lab setting, including the consensual amorous relationship policy, FERPA, Title IX reporting obligations, filing Care Reports, and fielding honor code violations.
 These sessions also help prepare students to be successful teachers and mentors in the classroom with discipline-specific advice about classroom management and pedagogy.

 Graduate students are welcome to attend any of the workshops offered on campus for faculty.
 Watch for announcements about upcoming workshops in the weekly Graduate A&S Newsletter (emailed Mondays) from our partners on campus, including:

-- University Teaching & Learning Project (UTLP) Workshops.
+- University Teaching & Learning Project (UTLP) Faculty Workshops.

 Participate in the Graduate Teaching Project